wernerjoss/hugo-fullcalendar/README.md

 Installing the Fullcalendar plugin can be done in one of two ways.
 1. Copy the layouts folder over (containing the shortcut)
 2. Copy the static folder (js & fc4)
+3. Copy your .ics File(s) to your Calendar Page Folder and adapt the Settings (see Configuration) accordingly
-3. Call the load shortcut in the Page where your Calenadr should be shown (AND where your .ics calendar files are): {{< load-calendar >}}
+4. Call the load shortcut in the Page where your Calenadr should be shown (AND where your .ics calendar files are): {{< load-calendar >}}

 ## Usage

-Once installed and enabled, you can use this Plugin to parse ICS Calendar File(s) - these must be found in same folder where you add the shortcode in your calendar.md file, e.g
+Once installed, you can use this Plugin to parse ICS Calendar File(s) - these must be found in same folder where you add the shortcode in your calendar.md file, e.g
 ```
 blog/calendar
 ├── calendar.md